 Jimmy holds a Bachelor of Arts degree from Duke University and a Master of Business Administration from UNC-Chapel Hill’s Kenan-Flagler School of Business where he was a Carolina Venture Fellow and recipient of the Frank Hawkins Kenan Award for Excellence.
 He received a Master of Science in Public Health from the UNC School of Public Health (now the UNC Gillings School of Global Pubilc Health).

 Virginia B. Sall

 Sall Family Foundation

-Sall volunteered for La Leche League to help mothers in her community breastfeed their babies; she also served on the board of La Leche League International 1995-2002, chaired the organization 2000-2002, and represented La Leche League International at the United Nations 2002-2008.
-She served on the board of the School of Nursing Foundation at the University of North Carolina at Chapel Hill 1991-2001.
+Sall currently serves on the board of directors for CARE USA, Environmental Defense Fund and World Wildlife Fund as well as the board of advisors for the Nicholas Institute for Environmental Policy Solutions at Duke University.
+She is a co-founder of Cary Academy, an innovative middle and high school in North Carolina.
+Sall volunteered for La Leche League to help mothers in her community breastfeed their babies; she also served on the board of La Leche League International, chaired the organization and represented La Leche League International at the United Nations.
+She has served on the board of the School of Nursing Foundation at the University of North Carolina at Chapel Hill.

-Sall holds a BA in physics from Rice University and studied biostatistics at The University of North Carolina School of Public Health.
+Sall has worked as a systems programmer, software developer, technical consultant and statistical software trainer.
+She holds a Bachelor of Arts in physics from Rice University and studied biostatistics at the UNC Gillings School of Global Public Health.